-Downloading Windows update using the Windows MediaTool can also be used to download complete Windows update with the walk around shared in this guide.
+Downloading Windows updates using the Windows MediaTool can also be used to download complete Windows update with the walk-around shared in this guide.

-The Windows USBDVD Download tool is a mere easy way to compress all Windows ISO file into a single folder so that users can easily transfer it from one device to another as an alternative to creating bootable ISO file on USB/DVD.
+The Windows USB/DVD Download tool is a mere easy way to compress all Windows ISO file into a single folder so that users can easily transfer it from one device to another as an alternative to creating bootable ISO files on USB/DVD.

 Whether you prefer the bootable ISO file on USB/DVD or the Windows USB or DVD download tool, both options allow you to install the version of the Windows OS on your USB or DVD on your computer the moment you power on your computer.